Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Ajit Pratap Singh

 Thank you.
 Sure.
 We’ll try to answer as many as possible.
-So in terms of O and M expenses or margin.
-As Mr. CK Thakur has also spoken.
-In one of the case in Australia we had to incur certain expenses.
-Because that project was under different liability period.
-And that has resulted in additional cost being booked under OM and that reduced our margin.
-So our gross margin in OINDOM for the quarter was around 18% as against our normal margin which remains in the range of 20 to 24%.
-That has ultimately resulted in our reduction in O and M margin.
+So in terms of O&M expenses or margin, as Mr. CK Thakur has also spoken.
+In one of the case in Australia, we had to incur certain expenses because that project was under defect liability period, and that has resulted in additional costs being booked under O&M and that reduced our margin.
+So our gross margin in O&M for the quarter was around 18% as against our normal margin, which remains in the range of 20% to 24%.
+So that has ultimately resulted in a reduction in O&M margin.
+That’s one.
+In terms of interest costs, as I mentioned, we have taken INR500 crores loan in last quarter, September end.

 Ajit Pratap Singh